ad-si/Perspec/readme.md

 - [ ] Zoom view for corners
 - [ ] Drag'n'Drop for corner markers
 - [ ] "Convert to Grayscale" button
+- [ ] Add support for custom output size (e.g. A4)
+- [ ] Draw lines between corners to simplify guessing of clipped corners